-Live transmissions from unexplored regions deep below the Indian Ocean have underlined the role that reliable, high-speed broadband is playing at sea in expanding knowledge and promoting a more sustainable future.
+Live transmissions from unexplored regions deep below the Indian Ocean have underlined the role that reliable, high-speed broadband at sea is playing in expanding knowledge and promoting a more sustainable future.
 Increasing our knowledge of the marine fauna that populates the depths and the physical systems governing ocean behaviour is essential for a scientific community seeking to better understand climate change and assist political strategies to protect the underwater environment.